Bimodule coefficients, Riesz transforms on Coxeter groups and strong solidity: Abstract

 For Coxeter groups we give a number of characterizations of having coefficients in $\calS_p$ for the gradient bimodule constructed from the word length function.
 We get equivalence of: (1) the gradient-$\calS_p$ property introduced by the second named author, (2) smallness at infinity of a natural compactification of the Coxeter group, and for a large class of Coxeter groups: (3) walks in the Coxeter diagram called parity paths.

-We derive three strong solidity results: two are known, one is new.
-The first result is a concise proof of a result by T. Sinclair for discrete groups admitting a proper cocycle into a $p$-integrable representation.
-The second result is strong solidity for hyperbolic right-angled Coxeter groups.
-The final -- and new -- result extends current strong solidity results for right-angled Hecke von Neumann algebras beyond right-angled Coxeter groups that are small at infinity.
+We derive several strong solidity results.
+In particular, we extend current strong solidity results for right-angled Hecke von Neumann algebras beyond right-angled Coxeter groups that are small at infinity.
+Our general methods also yield a concise proof of a result by T. Sinclair for discrete groups admitting a proper cocycle into a $p$-integrable representation.